Kristjan Asllani: International career

-Internationally, Asllani progressed through Albania’s youth system, representing the country at various age levels.
-He first appeared for the under-16 side in 2017, before featuring for the under-18 and under-19 teams in 2019.
-He made his debut for the under-21s in June 2021 during a friendly against Bulgaria.
-Asllani went on to make four appearances in the 2023 UEFA European Under-21 Championship qualifiers, contributing to two victories for the Red and Blacks.
+Having lived in Italy since the age of two, Asllani was eligible to represent either Italy or Albania, as he holds dual citizenship; he ultimately chose to play for Albania.
+Asllani progressed through Albania's youth system, representing the country at various age levels.
+He first appeared for the under-16 side in 2017, before featuring for the under-18 and under-19 teams in 2019, and later made his debut for the under-21s in June 2021 in a friendly match.
+He went on to make four appearances in the 2023 UEFA European Under-21 Championship qualifiers, contributing to two victories.

-Senior: debut and establishment as a starter
+Senior debut, establishment as a starter and Euro 2024

-Having lived in Italy since the age of two, Asllani was eligible to represent either Italy or Albania, as he holds dual citizenship.
-He ultimately chose to play for Albania.
-Asllani made his debut for the Albanian senior national team on 26 March 2022 in a friendly match against Spain, coming on as a substitute for Qazim Laçi in the 78th minute of a 2–1 defeat.
+Asllani made his debut for the Albanian senior national team on 26 March 2022 in a friendly against Spain, coming on as a substitute for Qazim Laçi in the 78th minute of a 2–1 defeat.
 Later that year, he established himself as a regular starter for the national team.
-On 19 November 2022, in Albania’s final match of the year, Asllani scored his first international goal at the age of 20 — converting a penalty in a 2–0 win over Armenia, a game that marked the farewell of coach Edoardo Reja.
+On 19 November 2022, he scored his first international goal at the age of 20, converting a penalty in a 2–0 win over Armenia, in what was also the final match of head coach Edoardo Reja.

-Under new head coach Sylvinho, appointed in early 2023, Asllani remained a first-choice starter and featured in every Albania match until June 2025, setting a personal record for consecutive appearances by an outfield player, with 28 consecutive matches.
-Apart from his first seven games in this run, he went on to play the full 90 minutes in each of the following 21 appearances, further cementing his role as a key figure in the national team.
-During this record run of 28 consecutive matches, Asllani was part of Albania’s successful UEFA Euro 2024 qualifying campaign, where they finished top of their group for the first time in history, collecting 15 points—level with the Czech Republic but ahead on the head-to-head record—thus qualifying for the final tournament of a European Championship for only the second time.
-On 20 June 2023, Asllani scored a spectacular long-range goal in a 3–1 home victory over the Faroe Islands, further contributing to Albania’s historic campaign.
+Under head coach Sylvinho, appointed in early 2023, Asllani became a first-choice player and featured in every Albania match until June 2025, setting a personal record for consecutive appearances by an outfield player, with 28 consecutive matches.
+Apart from his first seven matches in this run, he played the full 90 minutes in each of the following 21 appearances.
+During this period, he was part of Albania's successful UEFA Euro 2024 qualifying campaign, where they finished top of their group for the first time, level on points with the Czech Republic but ahead on head-to-head record, qualifying for the final tournament of a European Championship for the second time.
+On 20 June 2023, he scored in a 3–1 home victory over the Faroe Islands.

-Asllani was named in Albania’s final 26-man squad for UEFA Euro 2024.
-During the finals in Group B, he featured in all of Albania’s matches as a central midfielder.
-Despite several competitive performances, Albania finished bottom of the group with a single point and were eliminated from the tournament.
+Asllani was named in Albania's final 26-man squad for UEFA Euro 2024.
+During the finals in Group B, he featured in all of Albania's matches as a central midfielder, as the team finished bottom of the group and was eliminated.